lechuk47/ghcontrib/README.md

 * **Concurrent invocations:** System capacity should be monitored to ensure the system will be able to manage request spikes and to control at wich capacity the system is working.

-* **Error rates:** Control the number of errors the service is throwing could help identify problems.
+* **Error rates:** Control the number of errors the service is throwing could help to identify problems.
 There are some points where the errors should be captured.
   * ApiGw response status codes: 4xx/5xx error codes
   * Lambda invocations error count
   * Lambda logs